cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-part-2.md

 ## Selecting the Operating System and NAS Software

 I work with this guy - Juan.
-He is great and in his greatness told me about this cool minimized Raspberry Pi OS called DietPi.
-There site is pretty cool ([DietPi][dietpihome]) and it has mostly all the information you need for this.
-Before we get too far along, as with any well executed project, we need to do a little research and make sure we know what to expect.
+He is great and, in his greatness, educated me about DietPi - a minimzed OS for Raspberry Pi.
+There site is pretty cool ([DietPi][dietpihome]) and it has some good information to get started.
+But before progressing too far, as with any well executed project, we need to do some research and planning.

-After spending some time researching all the different open source NAS softwares in the market like trueNAS, Rockstar, OMV, even just straight up proxmox with ZFS; I ultimately went with OMV as it seemed to highlight features that vibed with me the best - not too complex, still feature rich, well documented, etc....
-Finally, we can compare requirements, hardware, and services to determine if there are any gaps or concerns in our plan.

-Looking at OMV ([Open Media Vault][omvPrerequisites]), it is a quick skim of the install guide to find requirements:
+After skimming through several articles, forms, and official documentation pages I found there are several options for managing NAS:

+1. Manually configure the drives and setup a file share services like SAMBA.
+2. Use an open source software like trueNAS, Rockstar, OMV or similar.

+I decided to go with Open Media Vault (OMV) as it seemed to bridge the gap between simplicity and complexity.
+Knowing now what we will use we can diagram and tabularize some useful data.

+Starting with OMV ([Open Media Vault][omvPrerequisites]):

 | Item  | supported      | Minimal | Best     | Recommendation                                |
 | ----- | -------------- | ------- | -------- | --------------------------------------------- |